 For most websites, type styling is based on current trends.
 The choice of fonts and type styling has a huge impact on the user’s decision to stay and learn on your e-learning platform.

 After all, the choice of italic or roman, normal or extended, weight, and color contributes to the readability and perception of hierarchical information.
+Luckily you can always check and compare fonts that are out there.

 ED: Which type styling is preferred for e-learning platforms?
 How do you decide what type styling is best?